holoyan/adonisjs-permissions/README.md

 ### Deleting roles and permissions (Important!)

-> Important! use Acl to delete roles and permissions, under the hood Acl does some checking
+> Recommended! use Acl to delete roles and permissions instead of directly making queries on the Role,Permission model, under the hood Acl does some checking

 ```typescript